Cbyernus/SteamVR/Vulkan.md

 The extensions to enable need to match the SteamVR runtime software and will change as SteamVR gets updated, so your application needs to make sure to call this at runtime and use the output result to enable extensions at instance and device creation time. **This is important, as just copying the result of these calls once into your application will cause it to break in the future when SteamVR gets updated with a newer version of its Vulkan submission code**.

+**Note:** The extension list reported in pchValue is guaranteed to be available for pPhysicalDevice.
+The application *must* provide all extensions reported at device creation time, and *must not* re-filter the output.

 ## Image description

 When submitting a Vulkan image as an overlay or eye texture into SteamVR, use **TextureType_Vulkan** for its **ETextureType**.
 The handle to pass into the **Texture_t** structure should be a pointer to a **VRVulkanTextureData_t** structure containing an explicit description of the image as well as the Vulkan resources needed for the runtime to process it: